Frequently Asked Questions

 How do you decide who is offered a property

-If I successfully bid for a rented property, can the landlord refuse to let it to me
+If I successfully bid for a property, can the landlord refuse to offer me the property

 Do I have to give notice to my current landlord